nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     <br />

 1. **Restore the metadata backup on Windows2**
-    - On the desktop of **Windows1**, in SSMS, open a **New Query window** connecting to the SQL Instance on **WINDOWS2** and restore the database from snapshot using this code.
+    - On the desktop of **Windows1**, in SSMS, open a **New Query window**.
+Connect to the SQL Instance on **WINDOWS2** and restore the database from the snapshot using this code.

         ```
         RESTORE DATABASE TPCC100 FROM DISK = 'C:\BACKUP\TPCC100-Replica.bkm' WITH METADATA_ONLY, REPLACE, NORECOVERY
         ```

-    - In SSMS, refresh the Database listing and you should now see the `TPCC100` database in a `Restoring...` state.
+    - In SSMS, refresh the Database listing, and you should now see the `TPCC100` database in a `Restoring...` state.

         <img src=../graphics/m2/2.4.8.png>

     <br />
     <br />

-## Complete the Availability Group Initilization Process
+## Complete the Availability Group Initialization Process

-Let's complete the remainder of the availbility group intilization process.
+Let's complete the remainder of the availability group initialization process.

-- Take a log backup on connected to the SQL instance on **WINDOWS1**.
+- Take a log backup connected to the SQL instance on **WINDOWS1**.
 Copy and

     ```
     BACKUP LOG TPCC100 TO DISK = '\\WINDOWS2\BACKUP\\TPCC100-seed.trn' WITH INIT